pliddy-com/recipes-next/README.md

 ### WAVE Evaluation Tool for Accessibility

-In order to get more detailed scans for **site accessibility,** the application is scanned with the <a href="https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh" target="_blank">WAVE Evaluation Tool</a> 🔗 Chrome Browser extension.
+In order to get more detailed scans for **site accessibility,** the application is scanned with the <a href="https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh" target="_blank">WAVE Evaluation Tool</a> Chrome Browser extension.

 While Lighthouse identifies major accessibility issues with a page, WAVE conducts a more detailed scans and identifies specific implementation details which can affect a page's accessibility, including color contrast and aria labels.

+#### Current issues identified by WAVE

 The only outstanding warning from WAVE is the existence of a `<noscript>` tag on the page, which is inserted by Next.js as part of the build process.